mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 I wanted to cry, but got angry instead and took off walking in front of her.
 My tears were not for her to see.

-Ahead in the distance, I heard the cries of a man, interspersed with fits of coughing – an even split of the two.
+Ahead and above in the distance, I heard the cries of a man, interspersed with fits of coughing – an even split of the two.
 At first I thought my ears betrayed me, but as we approached, the sound grew in volume.
 I traced it to a direction nearer Ara and took off.
-Pomri was behind me screaming "Wait!
-Where're you going now?" but I did not stop.
+Pomri was behind me screaming "Wait!" but I did not stop.

-In the dust, he knealt with his head in his hands, a silhouette in the ambience.
-I came to him, yelling, "Aey, you alright?" but suddenly the ground below me gave way, and I tripped toward a black void.
-My hearts quickly jumped to slow my time perception but there was nothing for me to grab, nothing to stop the fall.
-I had no idea how deep it was, but I knew I would certainly die.
+The ground began to absolutely teem with rocks as it sloped upward. *This hill wasn't here before.
+Heiko is a flat grassland.* I reached a point where the rocks continued but the land leveled off again.
+A few paces away, I saw him through the dust.
+He knealt with his hands behind his head, nodding his torso back and forth.
+I came to him, yelling, "Aey-o. you alright?" but suddenly a rock below me gave way, and I stumbled.
+My reflexes lurched my hands towards the closest rocks, scraping them as they clambered for a solid grasp.
+Below me was a sudden drop and a black void.
+Its depth was unknowable, but I knew I would certainly die if I let go now.

-"Got you," she said, pulling me back up by the foot.
+"Got you," she said, grasping my wrist.
 "What are you thinking running off in the dark like that?"

+My breath and my words were paused in shock as she pulled me back onto the clifftop.

+"We've reached the crater.
+Try your best not to fall into it again."

-My breath and my words were paused in shock, but still I heard the man crying, unaware of me or Pomri.
-As I caught my breath while Pomri approached him slowly.
+As I caught my breath, I shushed Pomri to listen for the sounds of the man that led me here.
+Still he was crying, close to us yet unaware of me or Pomri.

 "Who's there?" she asked harshly.
 But he didn't respond.
+She approached the sound carefully.

 "Speak!" she tried being demanding, but still he didn't respond.

-She laid a hand on him, and he panicked, stumbling on himself and wheezing heavily as he backed away.
+She laid a hand on his shoulder and he panicked, stumbling on himself and wheezing heavily as he backed away.
 His eyes were bloodshot, and his face caked with black ash.

 "I have nothing to give you," he said staring at her feet.
 "Take my life or leave me to my grief," he said.